mediacloud/backend/doc/api_2_0_spec/topics_api_2_0_spec.md

 Start a topic spidering job.

 Topic spidering is asynchronous.
 Once the topic has started spidering, you cannot start another spidering job until the current one is complete.
+Public users can only have one pending job for any topic running at once.
+A call to this end point when a job is pending (for any topic for which a public user has write or admin permission) will simply return the job_state for the existing pending job.

 ### Query Parameters